georgegu1997/georgegu1997.github.io/_pages/about.md

 # Teaching

-* Teaching Assistant for CSC384 - Intro to Artificial Intelligence, Fall 2022 at UofT
+* Teaching Assistant for CS 360 - Theory of Computing, Winter 2022, Spring 2022, Fall 2022, Winter 2023, Spring 2023 at University of Waterloo
-* Teaching Assistant for CSC384 - Intro to Artificial Intelligence, Winter 2022 at UofT
+* Teaching Assistant for CS 135 - Designing Functional Programs, Fall 2021 at University of Waterloo
-* Teaching Assistant for CSC110 - Foundations of Computer Science I, Fall 2021 at UofT
+* Teaching Assistant for CSC 320 - Foundations of Computer Science, Fall 2019 at University of Victoria

-# Reviewer

-* RA-L, ICML 2023, CVPR 2023, ICLR 2023, WACV 2023, ICCV 2023, CVPR 2022, ICLR 2022, WACV 2022, IROS 2022, NeurIPS 2022, ICCV 2021, ICRA 2021 and ECCV 2020

 # Awards